gowhd20/Chatchat_distributed_system/README.md

-	Session data is at first maintained by indivisual master nodes and once it get pushed into shared resource database, it stays as long as someone decide to clean the whole system.
+	Session data is at first maintained by indivisual master nodes and once it get pushed into shared resource database, stays there and shared to other systems.

-	Each master node cleans its session data after it succeed to push the data into shared database.
+	Each master node cleans local session after pushing it into shared database.
-	Data pushed into shared resource then shared to all other nodes based on master node's permission.
+	Shared data is accessed by the master node based on FIFO rule.
 	User without history of previous session id will be assigned a new session id when logging in.